We found 4 urologists who accept Guardian PPO near Brooklyn, NY.

 Clinical interests: Prostate Problems, Incontinence, Erectile Dysfunction, Urologic Cancer, Kidney Cancer, ...
 (Read more)

-Dr. Lauren Schulz is a medical specialist in urology (urinary tract disease).
-Areas of expertise for Dr. Schulz include bladder cancer, sexually transmitted diseases (STds), and erectile dysfunction (impotence).
-She is an in-network provider for several insurance carriers, including Blue Cross Blue Shield HMO, AmeriHealth, and United Healthcare EPO.
-After completing medical school at New York College of Osteopathic Medicine, Dr. Schulz performed her residency at Albert Einstein Medical Center, Philadelphia.
-She is professionally affiliated with New York Methodist (NYM) Hospital.
+Dr. Lauren Schulz is an urologist in Brooklyn, NY and Bronx, NY.
+Clinical interests for Dr. Schulz include bladder cancer, sexually transmitted diseases (STds), and erectile dysfunction (impotence).
+Dr. Schulz honors Blue Cross Blue Shield HMO, AmeriHealth, and United Healthcare EPO, as well as other insurance carriers.
+She graduated from New York College of Osteopathic Medicine and then she performed her residency at Albert Einstein Medical Center, Philadelphia.
+Dr. Schulz is affiliated with New York Methodist (NYM) Hospital.